Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 else do you need?
 It did have an awful lot of wooden stairs, both

-going down (which were enjoyable), and going up (which were tough).
+going down (which was enjoyable) and going up (which was tough).

 Even though the stairs were steep and long, having scrambled up and